 - Residual value is calculated using a perpetuity growth formula based on cash flow forecasts using a weighted average cost of capital (after tax) and forecast growth rate. - Forecast growth rates are based on past performance and management's expectations of future performance in each CGU as at 30 June 2019, based on the nature of the products and industries in which each CGU operates.
 The terminal growth rates beyond the four year period do not exceed the forecasted long term Australian inflation rate of 2.50% (2018: 2.25%). - A weighted average cost of capital (after tax) of between 8% and 12% (2018: 8% and 10%) was used by the Group in impairment testing, risk adjusted where applicable.

 Fair value less costs of disposal assessment

-The following describes each key assumption on which management has based its recoverable amount calculations of intangible assets for CGUs under the fair value less costs of disposal method.
-The adopted recoverable amount has been determined based on a range of values calculated using the methods described below.
+The following describes each key assumption on which management has based its recoverable amount calculation of intangible assets for CGUs under the fair value less costs of disposal method.